pingcap/docs-cn/ticdc/deploy-ticdc.md

 The following are descriptions of options available in the `cdc server` command:

-- `gc-ttl`: The TTL (Time To Live) of the service level `GC safepoint` in PD set by TiCDC, in seconds.
+- `gc-ttl`: The TTL (Time To Live) of the service level `GC safepoint` in PD set by TiCDC, and the duration that the replication task can suspend, in seconds.
 The default value is `86400`, which means 24 hours.
+Note: Suspending of the TiCDC replication task affects the progress of TiCDC GC safepoint, which means that it affects the progress of upstream TiDB GC, as detailed in [Complete Behavior of TiCDC GC safepoint](/ticdc/troubleshoot-ticdc.md#what-is-the-complete-behavior-of-ticdc-garbage-collection-gc-safepoint).
 - `pd`: The URL of the PD client.
 - `addr`: The listening address of TiCDC, the HTTP API address, and the Prometheus address of the service.
 - `advertise-addr`: The access address of TiCDC to the outside world.